actuallyrizzn/v2s-process/README.md

-Here is a draft of the `README.md` file for your repository:

----

 # Process

 This repository hosts a set of scripts designed to automate the process of downloading a YouTube video, extracting its audio, transcribing the audio, and summarizing the transcribed text.
 It's perfect for quickly generating summaries of long video content.